bitbitedev/openirc/README.md

 ---

-## Disclaimer

-As long as there is no [release](https://github.com/thatsnasu/openirc/releases), all the below code snippts for importing this library will NOT work.
-I will post further updates regarding the status of this library here.

----

 ## Adding this library as dependency

 is pretty straight forward.
 Just grab the jar file and add it to your projects dependencies, or use one of the following build tools.